Ikwerre people explained

 Origin

 The ancestral name of the Ikwerre people is Iwhruọnha in Ikwerre language.
-The name of the grand ancestor is Akalaka and their relations in Rivers State are the Ekpeye and Ogba people.
-The paramount rulers in Ikwerre Land are united in what is known as Ogbakor Ikwerre, which was formed in 1963 as an umbrella socio-cultural organization of the Ikwerre ethnic nationality.
-[9]
+The Ikwerre originated from the Grand ancestor Akalaka who also gave birth to the Ekpeye and Ogba etc. The paramount rulers in Ikwerre Land are united in what is known as Ogbakor Ikwerre, which was formed in 1963 as an umbrella socio-cultural organization of the Ikwerre tribe.[9]

 According to Prof. Eric Amadi in his article titled, "History Of Ikwerre People In Nigeria, He noted that some of the Ikwerre settlements have their roots from the old Benin Empire.[11]